utkarshasinha/API-TESTING/README.md

 ## Project Status

-As of now, the testing focuses solely on the **GET /products** endpoint, ensuring that it returns the correct list of products in the expected JSON format, and verifying response time.
+As of now, the testing focuses solely on the **GET /products** endpoint, ensuring that it returns the correct list of products in the expected JSON format and verifying response time.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more details.

+## Check the Project in Postman

+You can explore the collection and test the API directly using Postman by visiting my workspace [apiutkarsha Postman Workspace](https://www.postman.com/utkarshasinha/apiutkarsha/overview).
+Additionally, you can use the direct collection link: [E-commerce API Testing Collection](https://www.postman.com/utkarshasinha/apiutkarsha/collection/jvpj8xn/api?action=share&creator=40805721) for easier access.